Shpota/video-game-star-wars/README.md

 Star Wars
 =========

-Simple 2D video game written with Java
+Simple 2D video game written with Java.
+The game is implemented using only standart lib.

+This was the technical task which was a part of interview process for one german company.
+Unfortunettly I din't get an offer from the company, but not because of the code quality but because I implemented something they didn't ask.

+I hope that this code will be useful for someone else, that is why it stays here.

 ## Environment Setup.
 The application requires JDK 1.8 or above.